mysql/mysql-utilities/doc/man/mysqldbimport.rst

 -----

-The login user must have the appropriate permissions to create new objects, read the old database, access (read) the mysql database, and grant privileges.
+The login user must have the appropriate permissions to create new objects, access (read) the mysql database, and grant privileges.
+If a database to be imported already exists, the user must have read permission for it, which is needed to check the existence of objects in the database.

 Actual privileges needed may differ from installation to installation depending on the security privileges present and whether the database